HotPocketHPE/mhguide/README.md

 ## Greatsword

-Greatsword hugely emphasizes prediction and positioning.
+Greatsword is a hit-and-run weapon that hugely emphasizes prediction and positioning.
 It's simple to pick up, with only one primary move, but legendarily difficult to master.
+To understand your foe is to understand the Greatsword!

 The charge slash is your most important tool.
-A fully charged hit does massive damage, but don't be greedy!
-It's better to hit a low charge hit than to whiff a high charge one.
+A fully charged hit to a weak spot does massive damage, but don't be greedy!
+It's better to land a low charge hit than to whiff a high charge one.

 Don't forget that you can block!
 It hurts your Sharpness but is good for emergencies.

 ## Hammer

-Hammer is a hard-hitting yet versatile weapon.
+Hammer is hard-hitting yet technical.
 Different levels of charge give different moves, and hitting a monster's head enough can KO it for a big opening.
+Predict which move you'll need, then charge and go for the head!

-Hammer can charge while moving, which gives it surprising mobility!
+Hammer can charge while walking, which gives it surprising mobility!
 The superpound (release a full charge when standing still) is relatively safe, but deals good damage and KO buildup.

-The golf swing does big damage, so try to do them when you can.
-Don't neglect the other moves though, they do surprising damage and can be very useful in many situations!
+The golf swing is harder to use, but deals big damage, so go for it when you can.

+Hitting the monster's head enough KO's it, leading to a huge opening.
+Go for the head whenever you can!
+A few monsters (such as Uragaan) have tough heads, so for them pick somewhere else to hit.

 ## Hunting Horn

-Hunting Horn is a long-range, mobile melee weapon with reliable pokes and KO potential when hitting the head.
+Hunting Horn is mobile and precise, with reliable long-range pokes as well as KO potential when hitting the head.
 It can also play songs that grant buffs to yourself and teammates.
+Snipe the monster's head over and over with your range and speed!

+Your most important songs are Self-Improvement (grants a huge movement speed buff + immunity to bouncing), and Attack Up (grants +15%/20% of your weapon's raw).
+Try to keep these active at all times!
+Beyond that, don't focus too much on the songs though.
+Hitting the monster is more important!

 ## Sword and Shield

-Sword and Shield
+Sword and Shield is a quick and versatile weapon with fast attacks, high mobility, a shield, and the ability to use items while unsheathed.
+Adapt to any circumstance, and take advantage of monsters' weaknesses!

 ## Dual Blades

-Dual Blades
+Dual Blades (also called Dual Swords) is an offensive tornado with quick attacks, quick movement, and a powerful Demon Mode that drains stamina.
+Keep up with even the fastest monsters, and unleash Demon Mode at opportune times to wreak havoc!

 ## Long Sword